 - Wrap glass covers and other fragile or fragile items in wrapping paper or towels.

 - Fill the box with a pan, pan, and lid.
 Place soft, molded kitchen items, such as sponges, cleaning cloths, and towels, in empty spaces in the box to ensure that they do not move.

 - If there is space, add a storeroom item at the top.
 This is the perfect place to place flour bags, dried beans, or other non-crushing storage room items.

 - Mark a paper with the box by labeling it to the word kitchen and attach it with tape.
 If the boxes have weak appliances in them, write "fragile" in large letters on it and notice which end of the area is in place.
 If you want, you can also add a number to the area indicating the order in which the box should be unwired.

 Above mention tips and tricks can save a lot of time and effort if you follow every task as they are mentioned.
 Additionally, these can save a precious amount of time to arrange kitchen items in place without any mental stress or fatigue.

 If you still doubt your packing skills then answer these questions.

-- Have you sorted the stuff in order fragility to the non-fragility items?
-The kitchen is filled with a different kind of item ranging from glass to appliance.
+- Have you sorted the stuff in order of fragility to the non-fragility items?
+The kitchen is filled with different kinds of items ranging from glass to appliance.
 Hence sort them out in order but give special priority to fragile items.